cryptorats23/developers/docs/README.md

 ## What is AirSwap? {docsify-ignore-all}

 [AirSwap](https://airswap.io/) is a peer-to-peer network for trading Ethereum ERC20 tokens.
-Peers connect to the marketplace and use the [Swap](https://swap.tech/whitepaper/) protocol to find and execute trades:
+Peers connect to the network and use the [Swap](https://swap.tech/whitepaper/) protocol to find and execute trades:

 * Makers: provide liquidity
 * Takers: take liquidity